Bananas: Health Benefits, Nutrition Facts

 The World’s Favorite Grab-and-Go Snack

-Bananas are one of the most popular fruits on the planet and it’s no mystery why.
+Bananas are one of the most popular fruits on the planet, and it’s no mystery why.

 They’re portable, affordable, naturally sweet, and ready to eat anytime.
 But behind their simplicity lies a surprising amount of nutritional power.